 Securely sign online and invite others to sign

-Making a Missouri Healthcare Power of Attorney
+FAQs about making a Missouri Medical Power of Attorney

-A Missouri Healthcare Power of Attorney is a legal document that gives a trusted individual permission to make health-related decisions on your behalf, such as accepting or refusing a specific medical treatment, when you cannot do so.
+A Missouri Medical Power of Attorney is a legal document that gives a trusted individual permission to make health-related decisions on your behalf, such as accepting or refusing a specific medical treatment, when you cannot do so.

 The individual giving permission is known as the "principal," and the people or organizations receiving powers are known as the "agents."
 Suited for residents of Missouri, this Power of Attorney for health care is made for use in St. Louis County, Clay County, Jefferson County, and in every other part of the state.
 All Missouri Healthcare PoA forms from Rocket Lawyer can be edited for your specific scenario.
 With this official legal document on hand, your representative(s) can offer proof to healthcare institutions and other parties that they can make choices for you when you are not able.